euroargodev/argopy/docs/advanced-tools/performances/parallelization.rst

 Parallelization methods
 -----------------------

-.. versionadded:: v1.0.0

-    All data sources are now compatible with each parallelization methods !

 3 methods are available to set-up your data fetching requests in parallel:

 1. `multi-threading <https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>`_ with a :class:`concurrent.futures.ThreadPoolExecutor`,